 Old City is filled with other international flavors, such as the mojitos, empanadas, ropa viego and other Cuban favorites that fill the menu of Cuba Libre.
 The restaurant has an open-air vibe modeled after a Havana streetscape.
+Family-owned Las Bugambilias is a popular spot serving authentic Mexican food from its new location on South Third Street.
 Known for Italian crudo and airy Mediterranean vibe, Positano Coast also offers an extensive wine list and seasonal Italian dishes.
 Stephen Starr’s Buddakan serves Asian fusion dishes and cocktails in a hip dining room, complete with a giant golden Buddha.
 Jose Garces’ Amada specializes in Spanish tapas, while Han Dynasty features a menu of spicy Sichuan dishes.

 Elevated new American cuisine awaits at Fork Restaurant, which has been a staple on Market Street for over two decades.
 Helmed by Restaurateur Ellen Yin and Executive Chef Eli Kulp, Fork’s brunch and dinner menus feature fresh seasonal ingredients sourced from the surrounding region.
 On 2nd Street, Top Chef Nicholas Elmi’s Royal Boucherie features a French-inspired menu including charcuterie, fresh seafood, burgers and signature cocktails, all enjoyed within an American brasserie setting that includes a lush outdoor patio on the second floor.
 At 2nd and Chestnut, Chef Christopher Kearse presents a menu of modern French cuisine in a stylish dining room at Forsythia.
 For more seafood, seek out Jose Garces’ The Olde Bar, an oyster bar which continues the celebrated seafood legacy of the landmark building it is set within – the former home of Old Original Bookbinders seafood restaurant and steakhouse.